 Wave Payroll pros

 Payroll by Wave’s biggest strength is its affordability.
 If you get the self-service plan at $20 a month, you can’t get much cheaper unless you choose free payroll software, which is generally less comprehensive and limited to 25 employees.
-And pairing self-service Wave Payroll with Wave Accounting means your monthly payroll and accounting costs are just $20 (plus $4 per payee)—less than you’ll pay for a month of QuickBooks Online, which starts at $25 and doesn’t include payroll.
+And pairing self-service Wave Payroll with Wave Accounting means your monthly payroll and accounting costs are just $20 (plus $6 per payee).

 Along with Wave Accounting, Wave Payroll integrates seamlessly with Wave’s other offerings: